 Round the back of the unit, there are two balanced XLR outputs for two-channel media and 7.1 analog Outs.

-Before you splash out, remember that a software player is the most likely component in your home theater to require an upgrade within a three-to-five-year lifespan due to fast-evolving tech or obsolescence.
+Before you splash out – and even in this rather stagnant period for new physical media – keep in mind that a software player is the most likely component in your home theater to require an upgrade within a three-to-five-year lifespan due to fast-evolving tech or obsolescence.

 Post Disclaimer